-This application is being considered under Section 96A of the Planning and Environment Act 1987 and therefore the application is being considered against the PSP and UGZ.
+This application is being considered under Section 96A of the Planning and Environment Act 1987 and therefore the application is being considered against the PSP and UGZ (see Appendix 8 - Assessment against PSP Guidelines).

 The proposed subdivision has therefore been designed in accordance with the Lincoln Heath South PSP and the State and Local Planning Policy Frameworks as the relevant planning framework.
 The site is identified as an area appropriate for future development.
 The proposal incorporates a future road layout with regard to lot orientation and neighbourhood amenity.
 Accessibility, safety and useability have all been taken into consideration in the design of the proposed subdivision through appropriate placement of open spaces and provision of key infrastructure.